dutes/ci_portfolio_one/README.md

 ### (Delivered as part of Project 1)
 **LO1: Design an interactive Front-End web application using HTML and CSS based on the principles of user experience design, accessibility and responsivity.**

 I designed and built a multi-page, responsive and mobile first website using HTML and CSS.
 The design is derived from research as well as my own preferences for the UX of a site.
-Accessibility was considered from the begining of the project and largely meets ARIA requirements.
+Accessibility was considered from the beginning of the project and largely meets ARIA requirements.
 The site is also fully responsive adapting on the fly to resolutions from 250px to at least 3440px ensuring a consistent user experience.

 ![Responsive Mockup](assets/readme_images/amiresponsive.png)

 **LO2: Test a front-end web application through the development, implementation and deployment stages.**

-Throughout the development process, I have maintained a rigourous design, build, test, itterate cycle ensuring both smooth functionality as well as a pleasing, consistent user experience across a wide array of browsers, operating systems and device types.
+Throughout the development process, I have maintained a rigorous design, build, test, iterate cycle ensuring both smooth functionality as well as a pleasing, consistent user experience across a wide array of browsers, operating systems and device types.

 **LO3: Deploy a Front-End web application to a Cloud platform.**

 The Chef-O-Mat site has successfully been deployed to the web via GitHub Pages.
 The deployment not only assures the site is reachable on the general web, but it was also key to being able to test the design and eliminate bugs.
-The deployed site was continously updated from the commits on the main project's GitHub repository.
+The deployed site was continuously updated from the commits on the main project's GitHub repository.

 **LO04: Maximise future maintainability through documentation, code structure and organisation.**